Share information using the project portal

 When you choose the process guidance icon that appears in the work item forms in Team Explorer, a web browser opens and the page that’s defined in the process guidance support file for the corresponding work item type is displayed.
 If you have not configured your team project with a project portal, or you haven’t uploaded the process guidance support files to the project portal, then this link will be inactive.

 You can redirect process guidance to your custom content.

 Q: How do I add a project portal to my team project?
 How do I enable process guidance?

 A: If you want to specify an existing website as your team project’s portal or support process guidance, see Configure a project portal.

-If you add another type of website, the links to open the project portal from the web portal and Team Explorer don't appear.
+If you add another type of website, the links to open the project portal from TWA and Team Explorer don’t appear.
 Also, the Documents page doesn't appear in Team Explorer.

 A: If you have a SharePoint site already configured with Team Foundation Server Extensions for SharePoint, see Configure a project portal.